brt-yilmaz/linux-notes/linux.md

 `su [username]` - Change user ID or become superuser.
 `-c command` - Specify a command to be executed.
 If the command is more than one word in length, it needs to be quoted.
 `whoami` - Displays the effective username.

+### Installing Software on CentOS, Fedora, and RedHat Distributions.

+`yum search search-string` - Search for search-string.

+`yum install [-y] package` - Install package.
+Use the -y option to automatically answer yes to yum's questions.

+`yum remove package` - Remove/uninstall package.

+`yum info [package]` - Display information about package.

+> In addition to the yum command, you can use the rpm command to interact with the package manager.

+`rpm -qa` - List all the installed packages.
+`rpm -qf /path/to/file` - List the package that contains file.
+`rpm -ivh package.rpm` - Install a package from the file named package.
+`rpm. rpm -ql package` - List all files that belong to package.

+### Installing Software on Debian and Ubuntu.

+`apt-cache search search-string` - Search for search-string.

+`apt-get install [-y] package` - Install package.
+Use the -y option to automatically answer yes to apt-get's questions.

+`apt-get remove package` - Remove/uninstall package, leaving behind configuration files.

+`apt-get purge package` - Remove/uninstall package, deleting configuration files.

+`apt-cache show package` - Display information about package.

+> In addition the apt utilities, you can use the dpkg command to interact with the package manager.

+`dgpk -l` - List all the installed packages.

+`dpkg -S /path/to/file` - List the package that contains file.

+`dpkg -i package.deb` - Install a package from the file named package.deb.

+`dpkg -L package` - List all files that belong to package.